stackhpc/ansible-slurm-appliance/docs/production.md

   instances) it may be necessary to configure or proxy `chronyd` via an environment hook.

-- The cookiecutter provided OpenTofu configurations define resources for home and state volumes.
-The former may not be required if the cluster's `/home` is provided from an external filesystem (or Manila).
-In any case, in at least the production environment, and probably also in the staging environment, the volumes should be manually created and the resources changed to [data resources](https://opentofu.org/docs/language/data-sources/).
-This ensures that even if the cluster is deleted via tofu, the volumes will persist.
+- By default, the cookiecutter provided OpenTofu configurations provision a volume named "$cluster_name-state" and attach it to the control node.
+This is used to persist monitoring and Slurm data when the control node is re-built.
+  In production environments (and probably staging) it is undesirable to have this volume deleted if the cluster is deleted.
+Therefore the volume should be manually created, e.g. via the CLI:

+      openstack volume create --size 100 mycluster-home # size in GB

+  and OpenTofu configured to use that volume rather than managing one itself by setting

+      home_volume_provisioning = "attach"

+  either for a specific environment in the cluster module block in `environments/$ENV/tofu/main.tf`, or as the site default by changing the default in `environments/site/tofu/variables.tf`.

+  For a development environment allowing OpenTofu to manage the volume using the default value

+      home_volume_provisioning = "manage"

-  For a development environment, having volumes under tofu control via volume resources is usually appropriate as there may be many instantiations of this environment.
+  is usually appropriate, as it allows for multiple clusters to be created with this environment.

+  If no home volume at all is required because the home directories are provided by a parallel filesystem (e.g. manila) use

+      home_volume_provisioning = "none"

 - Enable `etc_hosts` templating:

     ```yaml